return42/sphkerneldoc/linux_src_doc/arch/x86/include/asm/x86_init_h.rst

 rtc
     this device has a CMOS real-time clock present

-ebda_search
+reserve_bios_regions
-    it's safe to search for the EBDA signature in the hardware's low RAM
+    boot code will search for the EBDA address and the start of the 640k - 1M BIOS region.
+If false, the platform must ensure that its memory map correctly reserves sub-1MB regions as needed.

 devices
     legacy x86 devices, refer to struct x86_legacy_devices